-White Cube is pleased to present an exhibition of new work by Harland Miller at Mason’s Yard.
-‘One Bar Electric Memoir’ includes two series of paintings that continue and expand Miller’s investigation into the relationship between viewer, text and image.
+White Cube presented an exhibition of new work by Harland Miller at Mason’s Yard.
+‘One Bar Electric Memoir’ included two series of paintings that continue and expand Miller’s investigation into the relationship between viewer, text and image.

 The first series of large-scale works draws on Miller’s extensive archive of psychology and social science books, which date from the 1960s and ‘70s.
 Characterised by their bold and colourful abstract covers, these books embraced a positive attitude and the possibility of ‘fixing’ disorders through a process of self-help.
 The geometric cover designs not only drew parallels with contemporary abstract painting, but also provided a foil to the darker aspects of social neurosis addressed by the books’ content.
 As Miller has commented, they hail ‘from that very particular, positive, post-war era when information was being made more available and being hungered for, too.
 It was often practical and pre-jargon and to do with fixing things – fixing society, fixing yourself...’.